harlyq/aframe-harlyq-components/components/aframe-sprite-particles-component/README.md

 maximum number of slots for over-time attributes. if an attribute has more than **overTimeSlots** slots, then the remainder are ignored (cannot be changed after creation)

 ---
-**particleOrder** : newest | oldest | original = `original`
+**particleOrder** : newest | oldest | any = `any`

-defines the draw order of particles, which can either be `newest` drawn last, `oldest` drawn last or `original` which uses a cylic buffer and reuses old particles so the draw order is indeterminant.
+defines the draw order of particles, which can either be `newest` drawn last, `oldest` drawn last or `any` which uses a cylic buffer and reuses old particles so the draw order is indeterminant.
 The order applies to both particles and their trails.

 ---
 **particleSize** : number = `100`